simonlieu18/group-policy-management/README.md

 </p>

 <h1>Group Policy Management</h1>
-In this tutorial, we configure an account lockout policy in Active Directory using Group Policy Management.<br />
+In this tutorial, we implement a new account lockout policy in Active Directory using Group Policy Management.<br />